leejay001/koai/README.md

-# AI-Hub: Unified LLM Access Library
+# KOAI: Unified LLM Access Library

-AI-Hub is a powerful, flexible Kotlin library that provides a unified interface for interacting with various Large Language Model (LLM) providers.
+KOAI is a powerful, flexible Kotlin library that provides a unified interface for interacting with various Large Language Model (LLM) providers.
 It simplifies the management of multiple AI service providers, handles authentication, load balancing, and fallback mechanisms transparently.

 ## Features